MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 7. Click **OK**.
 8. To save the changes, click **OK** again.

-## Publish through Entra application proxy
+## Publish through Microsoft Entra application proxy

-Now you're ready to configure Entra application proxy.
+Now you're ready to configure Microsoft Entra application proxy.

 Publish Power BI Report Server through application proxy with the following settings.
 For step-by-step instructions on how to publish an application through application proxy, see [Add an on-premises app to Microsoft Entra ID](/entra/identity/app-proxy/application-proxy-add-on-premises-application#add-an-on-premises-app-to-azure-ad).